-Customers receive personal service tailored to meet their needs.
+Customers receive personalised services tailored to meet their needs.
 They experience their relationship with the Issuer as valuable and see that their business history is taken into account.
 The Issuer's challenges include:

-- · Listening to customers, discerning their needs and identifying solutions that suit each customer - Leveraging technology and utilising data to tailor service and advice to customers, including needs analysing customer need and the use of preapproved limits - Developing products and services that are value-adding for both parties - · Being data-driven and utilising information in the Issuer's decision-making processes
+- · Listening to customers, discerning their needs and identifying solutions that suit each customer - Leveraging technology and utilising data to tailor service and advice offered to its customers, including analysing customers' needs and the use of preapproved limits

+- Developing products and services that are value-adding for both parties - · Being data-driven and utilising such information in the Issuer's decision-making processes